omt4253-DS/Onkar_Portfolio/README.md

 ### Speech to Text conversion :
 - Worked on speech detection problems.
 - Converted IVR audio clips to text.
-- Trained Deepspeech model on IVR dataset and converted speecg to text.
+- Trained Deepspeech model on IVR dataset and converted speech to text.

 ### Predictive maintenance of conveyor motors :
 - Worked on Atos Digital-Twin Platform for ML related tasks.